Skip to content

 In the query editor, enter this PromQL query:

-This metric tracks the cumulative number of restarts for each container.
-Set the panel title to “Nginx Pod Restarts.”
-Choose a visualization type of Stat or Time series.
+This metric tracks the cumulative number of restarts for every container in the default namespace (nginx, wordpress, and mariadb).
+Set the panel title to “Pod Restarts (default namespace).”
+Choose a visualization type of Time series so you can see restarts over time per container.

 Click Apply to save the panel.